Amateur chemistry: European Union

 Several chemicals, especially solvents, are subject to taxes for certain uses.
 One such example is ethanol, due to its potential use in alcoholic drinks.
 Both Council Directive 92/81/EEC, and Council Directive 2003/96/EC, which repealed the former, impose taxes on several hydrocarbons that can be used as fuels.
 These hydrocarbons include hexane, heptane, isooctane (CN 2901 10 for most saturated acyclic hydrocarbons), petroleum ether (CN 2710 12 25), cyclohexane (CN 2902 11), benzene (CN 2902 20), toluene (CN 2902 30) and xylenes (o-Xylene: CN 2902 41, m-Xylene: CN 2902 42, p-Xylene: CN 2902 43, and a mix of these isomers: CN 2902 44), among others.

-Czech Republic

-In late 2019, a 42-year-old man was found dead on his apartment in Židenice, Brno.
-While searching the house, the police found a large amount of chemicals, including half a kilogram of picric acid.
-As a precautionary measure, the police closed the street and evacuated 80 residents in total while his reagents were being classified and removed.
-Some tabloids published early speculations hinting at illegal drug production and stating that he might have died of an overdose.
-However, a friend of his explained he might have been suffering mental health issues, and preliminary results of the autopsy suggested suicide was the most likely cause of his death.

 Germany

 Regulations regarding hazardous chemicals in this country include the Explosives Act (Sprengstoffgesetz), and the Hazardous Substances Ordinance (Gefahrstoffverordnung, abbreviated as GefStoffV), which is part of the Chemicals Act (Chemikaliengesetz, abbreviated as ChemG).
 Another one is the Chemicals Prohibition Ordinance (Chemikalien-Verbotsverordnung, abbreviated as ChemVerbotsV).
 Additionally, Regulation (EU) 2019/1148 was transposed into German law in the Precursor Act (Ausgangsstoffgesetz, Precursor Act, abbreviated as AusgStG).

 German amateur chemists have been raided by the police, despite not being in the possession of illegal chemicals.